 You will be placed in small groups under the leadership of dean’s fellows, second and third-year law students who will serve as mentors.
 These mentoring groups will meet throughout the first semester and reinforce the principles of the orientation program.
 There will also be workshops during the first year that will focus on various aspects of academic success in law school.
 Finally, students in need of extensive academic support after the first semester are assigned mentors on a one-on-one basis to assist them with improving their study skills.

-The Law School’s commitment to academic success continues with academic advising throughout law school—the Assistant Dean for Student Affairs meets individually with students to develop study plans for those who feel overwhelmed, to advise students in developing course outlines and preparing for exams, and to offer guidance to students selecting from the array of course offerings so that students will excel in their selected area of practice.
+The Law School’s commitment to academic success continues with academic advising throughout law school—the Assistant Dean for Student Affairs meets individually with students to develop study plans for those who feel overwhelmed, to advise students in developing course outlines and preparing for exams, and to offer guidance to students selecting from the array of course offerings.

 Finally, Bowen eases your transition from law student to lawyer by offering the Bowen Concurrent Bar Prep Program, a unique pass/fail course designed to help prepare you for the rigors of preparing for and taking the bar examination.